Meghalaya HC directs formation of tree felling halt committee

-Guwahati: The Meghalaya High Court on Wednesday ordered the Chief Secretary to form a committee advising the state on halting indiscriminate tree felling statewide.
+Guwahati: The Meghalaya High Court on Wednesday ordered the Chief Secretary of the state to form a committee advising the state on halting indiscriminate tree felling statewide.

 Hearing a PIL, a bench of Chief Justice IP Mukerji and Justice W Diengdoh issued the directive, stressing the urgent need for a structured approach to protect Meghalaya’s forests and ecological balance in the state.